effector/next/README.md

 }
 ```

-This will automatically render this subtree with effector's state and also will automatically "hydrate" client scope with new values, once this update is rendered in the browser.
+☝️ This will automatically render [this subtree](https://github.com/effector/next/tree/main#app-router-architecture-edge-case) with calculated effector's state and also will automatically "hydrate" **client scope** with new values, once this update is rendered in the browser.

 #### 3. Next.js API's usage